The establishment of a Regional Cooperative Mechanism for Oil Spill Preparedness and Response for Southeast Asian region.

 Regional Oil Spill Contingency Plan

-The Regional Oil Spill Contingency Plan (ROSCP) has been developed under the Memorandum of Understanding on ASEAN Cooperation Mechanism for Joint Oil Spill Preparedness and Response (ASEAN MOU) which entered into force on 28 November 2014.
+The Regional Oil Spill Contingency Plan (ROSCP) has been developed under the Memorandum of Understanding on ASEAN Cooperation Mechanism for Joint Oil Spill Preparedness and Response (ASEAN OSRAP) which entered into force on 28 November 2014.
 It provides a mechanism whereby ASEAN Member States can request and provide mutual support in response to oil spills, to the extent that their resources allow.

 The ROSCP was formally adopted in the 24th ASEAN Transport Ministers (ATM) Meeting on 8 November 2018 in Bangkok, Thailand.Click here